 Springboard

-Springboard is a home for your existing dashboards.
-It lets you quickly flip between them using tabs, and reduces any clutter you may have experienced when using multiple dashboards at once.
+A Springboard is a home for your existing Dashboards.
+It lets you quickly flip between them using tabs, and reduces any clutter you may have experienced when using multiple Dashboards at once.
 It opens on login and stays open so you can refer back to it continuously throughout the day.
-You can add dashboards to your own Springboard, or it can be managed and deployed to you centrally by your manager.
+Dashboards can be added to multiple Users Springboards by a Manager or System Administrator, making deployment quick and easy.
+In addition, you can add Dashboards to your own Springboard to suit your own requirements.

 By default, it loads on the right-hand side of the screen at login, but its placement and size can be controlled within your Preferences.
 It can also be hidden entirely here.